ITzPeppeh/mdt/README.md

 ## Getting Started

 Depends on it:
-Run this commands:
+Run this commands in project folder:
-`flutter pub add mysql1`
+`flutter clean`
-`flutter pub add sidebarx`
+`flutter pub get`